How to Determine the Value of Your Home in 8 Easy Steps

 Once you’ve done your own research and estimations on what your house might be worth, it’s time to sit down with an experienced real estate professional and get their take.

-A real estate agent will also look at your home and suggest ways you can improve the curb appeal and potentially increase the value of your home, as well as providing some of the most accurate information on what your home is worth.
+A real estate agent will also look at your home and suggest ways you can improve the curb appeal and potentially increase the value of your home, as well as provide some of the most accurate information on what your home is worth.

-Your real estate agent will know things like what the housing market is doing in general, what pools of buyers they might be able to tap into, how mortgage interest rates have been shifting, and whether or not any improvements you’ve done have actually added to your home’s value.
+Your real estate agent will know things like what the housing market is doing in general, what pools of buyers they might be able to tap into, how mortgage interest rates have been shifting, and whether or not any improvements you’ve made have actually added to your home’s value.

 “You can do the online valuations and use computer pricing algorithms, but those calculators don’t know the current market conditions or what’s inside your house,” says Wydler.